rsandhumcr/MsSqlExtractorAndExecutor/README.md

 Row mode will show the list collection of the python data structor, which saves space.

-You can select the output by including '--- with columns' for columns and '--- with rows' for rows.
+You can select the output by including '--- with results columns' for columns and '--- with results rows' for rows.